-A pilot waiting a turn may fly another available sailplane without losing his or her place in line in the discretion of the Ops Manager..
-A pilot flying an alternate sailplane or otherwise unable to take his or her turn when the primary sailplane becomes available shall forfeit her or his "primary" machine of choice.
+Sailplanes and instruction reservations can be entered on the club scheduling website.
+Students or other club members requesting instruction should coordinate their request with the duty instructor prior to the day.
+If not previously coordinated, priority of flights is established by the Ops Manager on a "first come, first fly" principle and documented on the priority sheet.
+A pilot waiting a turn may fly another available sailplane without losing their place in line in the discretion of the Ops Manager.
+A pilot flying an alternate sailplane or otherwise unable to take his or her turn when the primary sailplane becomes available shall forfeit their "primary" machine of choice.